RISE agency

 Activities

-to inform and explain the benefits with the loan for the entrepreneur, their community, and the country, since the interest is low (10% per year) and the loan-giver embraces equal partnership.
+to inform and explain the benefits with the loan for the entrepreneur, their community, and the country, since the interest is low (10% per year) and the loan-giver embraces equal partnership.- Develop a pamphlet.

 Both loan-takers and loan-givers must be involved with the development of each agreement.